SaschaLucius/slack-backup/README.md

 	Fetch all users to put into the Direct Messages list.
 	Note: This WILL take quite a wile!
 Use with caution if downloading conversations for this list.
 -c | --public-channels FILE
-	FILE to read list of channel names for pulling Public Channel conversaitons.
+	FILE to read list of channel names for pulling Public Channel conversations.
 -d | --debug-on
 	Keep the Debug folder after the script executes.
 Defaults to OFF so this folder will be deleted, saving disk space.
 -f | --fetch